aqli-epic/epi.meta.analysis/README.md

-scientific literature on air pollution and health is clear that air pollution’s impact on health is well-established and taking action in a polluted environment should not be delayed in order to complete multi-year large cohort epidemiological studies in an area, even if there has not been a prior study in that particular geography.
+scientific literature on air pollution and health is clear that air pollution’s impact on health is well-established and taking action in a polluted environment should not be delayed in order to complete multi-year large sample (\> 1000) epidemiological studies in an area, even if there has not been a prior study in that particular geography.
 That said, it is important for the field of air quality epidemiolgy to understand the contours of its current research landscape to most effectively identify directions for future research and deploy limited resources.